Haifa Center for German and European Studies: Academic and public events

-In December 2018 the Center hosted a book launch on "The German Political Foundations' Work between Jerusalem, Tel Aviv and Ramallah - A Kaleidoskope of different perspectives".
-In summer 2019 the Center opened a summer school on "Populism" together with the Ludwig Maximilans University of Munich and the University of Wroclaw.
+In December 2018, the Center hosted a book launch on "The German Political Foundations' Work between Jerusalem, Tel Aviv and Ramallah - A Kaleidoskope of different perspectives".
+In summer 2019, the Center opened a summer school on "Populism" together with LMU Munich and the University of Wroclaw.
 In November 2019 the Center organized together with the Heinrich Böll Foundation Israel an international conference on "Decarbonization Strategies in Israel and Germany".
 Other cooperation partners are the Bucerius Institute, the Friedrich Ebert Stiftung Israel, the School of History at the University of Haifa, and the Embassy of Germany in Tel Aviv.

 MA in Modern German and European Studies

 The Center offers an English speaking MA Program in "Modern German and European Studies" and a PhD Program.
 The Master can be accomplished within one or two years.
 It is an interdisciplinary Master offering courses in German History, European Politics, German Economy, German Culture, European and German Foreign Policy and many others.
 Besides the academic core courses the students are fully integrated in the Centers activities on campus.